aleksandromilenkov/GloboTicketCleanArchitecture/README.md

-Overview
+## Overview
 The GloboTicket Ticket Management backend application is designed for managing tickets for various events.
 It follows the principles of Clean Architecture to maintain scalability and maintainable code.
 The core features include:

-Event and Category management: 1-to-many relationship between events and categories.
+**Event and Category management**: 1-to-many relationship between events and categories.
-User registration and authentication: Using ASP.NET Core Identity and JWT for secure user authentication.
+**User registration and authentication**: Using ASP.NET Core Identity and JWT for secure user authentication.
-Excel export: Capability to export event details to an Excel file.
+**Excel export**: Capability to export event details to an Excel file.
-Email notifications: Sends an email notification when a new event is created.
+**Email notifications**: Sends an email notification when a new event is created.
-CQRS: Implemented using MediatR for handling queries and commands.
+**CQRS**: Implemented using MediatR for handling queries and commands.
-AutoMapper: Automatically maps between domain models and ViewModels.
+**AutoMapper**: Automatically maps between domain models and ViewModels.
-FluentValidation: Validates input data to ensure correctness.
+**FluentValidation**: Validates input data to ensure correctness.
-Entity Framework Core: For data access with a SQL Server database.
+**Entity Framework Core**: For data access with a SQL Server database.
-Logging: Built-in logging for tracking application behavior.
+**Logging**: Built-in logging for tracking application behavior.

-Table of Contents
+## Table of Contents
 Features
 Technologies
 Installation